riceissa/brain-retraining/playlist.md

 - [Accepting boredom is a necessary step to recovery](https://youtu.be/gFssmz-cNqQ)
 - [Example of DNRS-style visualization: Full Hour of DNRS Brain Rewiring Routine for Healing](https://youtu.be/M33QYyneh8U).
 Visualization can be helpful for a lot of people during recovery, but just like meditation, breathing techniques, etc., I don't think it's necessary.
 The most important thing is to respond well to your symptoms.
 - [Acceptance and surrender meditation](https://youtu.be/elOOJQxb2Qg).
 Out of all of the meditations (including premium-only meditations) that are in the Gupta Program, this one was my favorite.
-- [Symptom-specific playlist from Miguel Bautista](https://youtube.com/playlist?list=PLJT8-UVmfsmKHgGkCQPKkmHgZL11LqvJa) (just watch the videos for the symptoms you have)
+- [Symptom-specific playlist from Miguel Bautista](https://youtube.com/playlist?list=PLJT8-UVmfsmKHgGkCQPKkmHgZL11LqvJa) (just watch the videos for the symptoms you have).
+If you have air hunger, also watch [this video](https://youtu.be/XliOGg8Tl98).

 # Part 4: Recovery stories